Main Walk: 19¾ km (12.3 miles). Five hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Follow this well-defined path across several fields, going through a line of poplars and over an access road along the way, to the corner of a field in front of a line of trees.
 Go through a wooden kissing gate and continue along a fenced path, with glimpses of the river behind the trees on your left.
 After another gate a tree-lined stretch alongside the river leads to Mill Lane on the outskirts of Shoreham.

 Bear right to go up Mill Lane, briefly repeating a short section of your outward route.
 At the top turn left onto Shoreham's High Street, a route which will take you past all of the village's refreshment places.
 You soon come to the Crown and 300m later the Two Brewers, both on your left.
 In a further 100m a track (The Landway) joins from the right, the return route of the southern loop.

 If you are doing the Short Walk, complete the directions at §17.

 At the end of the High Street turn left and follow Church Street and its continuation (Station Road) to the A225.

-The small Shoreham Aircraft Museum10 (which has a tearoom) is at the bottom of The Landway, and a little further along the High Street you pass the (possibly closed) Honeypot Tea Rooms on the left.
+The small Shoreham Aircraft Museum10 (which has a tearoom) is at the bottom of The Landway; the (closed) Honeypot Tea Rooms were a little further along the High Street, on the left.
 At the next junction turn left into Church Street, in 175m coming to the Kings Arms11 on the right.